Small Class Sizes

 The Ontario Student Assistance Program (OSAP) applications can be difficult.
 SGEI can assist students in uploading files and sourcing information.

 For students that have relocated to attend school, SGEI can assist you in finding a temporary living space.
-For more information, contact our Mental Health Coordinator.
+For students interested in pursuing RRDSSAB, KDSB public housing, rent supplement options, or assistance navigating Ontario Aboriginal Housing Services, contact our Mental Health Coordinator.

 Sometimes childcare is hard to secure.
 For students that need to bring their students to class, SGEI provides toys to keep your little one occupied.
 To access our library of toys please contact your Post-Secondary Program Coordinator.